SPH to invest in digitalising media business, seek new recurring income

 SINGAPORE Press Holdings (SPH) will continue to invest in the transformation of its media business in response to changing consumer habits, which have been accelerated by the Covid-19 pandemic.

-At the annual general meeting (AGM) on Friday, SPH's chief executive Ng Yat Chung said: "We have not been spared from rapid changes disrupting the news media industry everywhere.
-Consumer habits are changing and they are increasingly moving to digital media."
+At its annual general meeting (AGM) on Friday, SPH chief executive Ng Yat Chung said: "We have not been spared from rapid changes disrupting the news media industry everywhere.
+Consumer habits are changing, and they are increasingly moving to digital media."

 Against this backdrop, SPH, which publishes The Business Times, has been recording a decline in both print advertising and print subscription revenue, which were traditionally its largest revenue drivers.